Winter Steelhead Flies: 11 Must Have Guide Flies

 5. Woolly Buggers

 The Wooly bugger is a fly that has been fantastic when nymphed, stripped in, or swung on my Spey rod.
-This fly has been great for trout, salmon, and for steelhead, and is a great winter steelhead fly pattern.
+This fly has been great for winter steelhead.

 Often, my most productive Wooly Bugger patterns have a gold or silver bead head and flash in the body and tail.

-I like my Wooly buggers to be about 2 inches long on a size 10 hook for winter fishing.
+I like my Wooly buggers to be about two inches long on a size ten hook for winter fishing.
 My most productive colors for winter steelhead fly fishing are black, olive, white, brown, and sometimes yellow.

 6. Polish Pheasant Tail Nymph